-- 1. Current liabilities: Liabilities which must be settled within 12 months of the balance sheet date, or which are incurred through operations with settlement expected during the normal course of operation in the business cycle of the Enterprise. - (1) Short-term debt: All types of short-term debt conforming with the repayment period prescribed in the Insurance Act, including short-term bank borrowing, bonds with repurchase agreements, and other short-term borrowing.
+1. Current liabilities: Liabilities which must be settled within 12 months of the balance sheet date, or which are incurred through operations with settlement expected during the normal course of operation in the business cycle of the Non-life Enterprise.

+(1) Short-term debt: All types of short-term debt conforming with the repayment period prescribed in the Insurance Act, including short-term bank borrowing, overdrafts, commercial paper payable, repurchase securities payable, and other short-term debt.

-Notes shall be provided for each type of short-term borrowing on whether the purpose of the borrowing conforms with the provisions of the Insurance Act, how the loans are secured, and interest rate ranges.
-If collateral is provided, a note shall name the collateral, its book value, and the reference number of the approval document issued by the competent authority.
+Notes shall be provided for each type of short-term debt on whether the purpose of the borrowing conforms with the provisions of the Insurance Act, how the loans are secured, and interest rate ranges.
+If collateral is provided, a note shall name the collateral, its book value, and the reference number of the approval document issued by the competent authority at the time of provision of the security.